EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 --- abstract

-Being able to securely read information from sensors, to securely control actuators, and to not enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
-This document summarizes a number of known attacks on CoAP and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
-The document also summarizes different denial-of-service attacks using CoAP.
+Protecting CoAP against attacks is not enough.
+CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks.
+The document summarizes different amplification attacks using CoAP.
+When transported over UDP, the CoAP
+NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
 Several of the discussed attacks can be mitigated with the solutions in draft-ietf-core-echo-request-tag.